limjiajing123/portfolio_instance_only/README.md

 ## What this project is

 A personal portfolio website with an AI chatbot that answers questions about my background, skills, and experience.
-Built not just as a portfolio showcase, but as a real-world AI engineering system — with proper tool-augmented inference, observability, caching, and a three-layer CI/CD pipeline.
+Built not just as a portfolio showcase, but as a real-world AI engineering system — with tool-augmented inference, a hybrid RAG pipeline for semantic questions, observability, caching, and a three-layer CI/CD pipeline.

 > **Claude Certified Architect Foundation** — Score: 983/1000